Fire Safety Engineering - PgDip/MSc - Video

 (ii) have gained an equivalent standard in a Postgraduate Certificate, Graduate Diploma, Graduate Certificate or an approved alternative qualification;

-b) hold an A level pass in GCE Mathematics at Grade C or alternatively the applicant's primary degree must have a significant mathematics base to at least A level standard.
+b) hold an A level pass in GCE Mathematics at Grade C or 4 or alternatively the applicant's primary degree must have a significant mathematics base to at least A level standard.

 English Language Requirements

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.